hugozaragoza/renpy2js/README.md

 ## Overview

+python main.py --help

 Data flow:
+  * CodeDirectory is where this project is.
   * StoryDirectory is where the story script (script.rpy) and the images (img/) are.
-  * CodeDirectory is where this project is.
+  * OutDirectory is where the story web will be created, under directory StoryName.
-  * CodeDirectory/main.py reads the StoryDirectory and creates an Output directory containing the HTML story experience.
+  * CodeDirectory/main.py reads the StoryDirectory and creates the OutDirectory/StoryName containing the story website:
-  * Output directory contains:
     * script.js : story generated
-    * utilities (from CodeDirectory/html):
     * renpy2js.js : display library
     * index.html : web interaction and story loading
     * style.css
     * styles.html : debugging styles
     * img/: (copy of StoryDirectory/img)
-    * data/ : story debugging resources
+  * it also copies the logger app to OutDirectory/logger

 ## Renpy Compatibility